Childbirth-related post-traumatic stress disorder: Diagnosis

 Childbirth-related PTSD is not a recognized diagnosis in the Diagnostic and Statistical Manual of Mental Disorders.
 Many women presenting with symptoms of PTSD after childbirth are misdiagnosed with postpartum depression or adjustment disorders.
 These diagnoses can lead to inadequate treatment.
+Having a traumatic childbirth experience is unrecognized amongst maternity services, due to a lack of knowledge regarding the well-being of women who are freshly postpartum.

 Treatment

-In order to treat postpartum PTSD, it is essential to normalize the feelings that arise and alleviate anxiety.
-In some cases, medication such as antidepressants or anti-anxiety drugs might be prescribed to manage symptoms.
-Seeking emotional support from support systems is crucial.
+Treatments for postpartum PTSD can include methods to normalize the feelings that can arise and alleviate anxiety.
+In some cases, medication such as antidepressants or anti-anxiety drugs can be prescribed to manage symptoms.
+Seeking emotional support from support systems can contribute to improvements in well-being as well.
 Mental health professionals can conduct comprehensive assessments and provide evidence-based therapies tailored to individual needs.
 These therapies include Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Prolonged Exposure Therapy (PE), and Narrative Exposure Therapy (NET).
 These trauma-focused therapies can assist in reshaping thought patterns, processing memories, and reducing anxiety and avoidance behaviors.
+Upholding screening practices for risk factors that negatively impact mothers in their pregnancy and postpartum stages can improve support and welfare.

 Epidemiology

 Prevalence of PTSD following normal childbirth in women (excluding stillbirth or major complications) is estimated to be between 2.8% and 5.6% at six weeks postpartum, with rates dropping to 1.5% at six months postpartum.
 Symptoms of PTSD are common following childbirth, with prevalence of 24–30.1% at six weeks, dropping to 13.6% at six months.